 What can be done to manage trauma responses?

-- Engage in physical exercises: Engaging in physical activity is another way to promote calmness in the body.
+Engaging in physical activity is another way to promote calmness in the body.
 The benefits of regularly exercising have been long mentioned in the research such as increasing endorphins and decreasing stress hormones, including adrenaline and cortisol.

-- Seek social support: Finding support from the people around you can help reduce psychological and physiological reactions to perceived threats.
+Finding support from the people around you can help reduce psychological and physiological reactions to perceived threats.
 Research has found evidence for support by listing benefits such as providing a sense of safety and protection, which in turn helps you feel less stressed and fearful.

-- Gain awareness of triggers: When we can understand what triggers our trauma responses, it leaves us in a better position to understand our responses and create new, healthier coping strategies to deal with the threat or trigger.
+When we can understand what triggers our trauma responses, it leaves us in a better position to understand our responses and create new, healthier coping strategies to deal with the threat or trigger.

-- Practice self-compassion: It is also important to not judge your trauma responses or feel ashamed of them.
+It is also important to not judge your trauma responses or feel ashamed of them.
 Recognize that these responses, at one point, served as your understanding of the best way to cope with a threat.
 With an open mind, gain an understanding that our trauma responses may not seem to always be useful in protecting us, the way they did in the past, in current non-threatening situations.

 Always consult with your doctor and mental health care provider if you feel you may have any of the symptoms outlined above.
-Communicate this information as best as you can to your provider to further discuss treatment planning, any medication adjustments, self-soothing, or cope ahead planning.
+Communicate this information as best as you can to your provider to further discuss treatment planning, any medication adjustments, self-soothing, or coping ahead planning.